jenca-adam/awiki/pages/batkai2012decomposition/page.md

 ## Reference

-András Bátkai, Ulrich Groh, Dávid Kunszenti-Kovács, Marco Schreiber,Decomposition of operator semigroups on W*-algebras,In Semigroup Forum (Vol. 84, pp. 8-24).
+András Bátkai, Ulrich Groh, Dávid Kunszenti-Kovács, Marco Schreiber, Decomposition of operator semigroups on W*-algebras, In Semigroup Forum (Vol. 84, pp. 8-24).
 Springer-Verlag, Jun 2012,

 ## Abstract
   We consider semigroups of operators on a W$^\*$-algebra and prove, under